mrazomej/phd/src/chapter_04/section_09_global_fit.md

 parameters--$K_A,\, K_I,\, R,\, \Delta\varepsilon_{RA}$--to each
 operator-repressor pairing in [@Fig:ch2_fig04](A)-(C) separately to Eq.
 $\ref{eq:fold_change_full}$ to smoothly interpolate between the data points.
-Note that where error bars are not visible indicates that the error bars are smaller than the point itself.](ch4_fig20){#fig:ch4_fig20 short-caption="Key properties of induction profiles as predicted with a global fit using all available data"}
+Note that the error bars are smaller than some of the points.](ch4_fig20){#fig:ch4_fig20 short-caption="Key properties of induction profiles as predicted with a global fit using all available data"}

 |                              | **Reported Values [@Garcia2011c]** | **Global Fit**                      |
 | ---------------------------- | ---------------------------------- | ----------------------------------- |